How did procurement transform in 2025?

 2025 was another year of widespread economic and supply chain disruption.
 Yet for many, it didn’t feel as chaotic as others in recent memory.

 That’s not because fewer incidents and changes happened — far from it in fact.
 It’s largely due to the fact procurement leaders and their teams have finally adapted to “disruption as the default” and transformed how they operate to thrive in the face of sharp, continuous change.
+Driven by overarching strategic procurement transformation, organizations have fundamentally reshaped their operational frameworks to build long-term agility.
+Key industry procurement trends show that proactive planning has permanently replaced reactive crisis management.

 Here are the five biggest ways that procurement teams evolved throughout 2025: